goatd/goatd/README.md

 Drivers
 -------

+### Driver basics

+Goatd drivers are implemented as a simple python module.
+When certain things are requested by a behaviour script, goatd runs one of the functions in the driver to find out things about the current state of the goat, or to set actuators to different positions.

 Drivers should implement the following basic functions:

   - `heading()` - Return the heading of the goat in degrees, relative to the